Ductal Carcinoma (Invasive and In Situ)

 How is ductal carcinoma in situ treated? continued...

-Most women with ductal carcinoma in situ don't have the breast removed with a mastectomy.
-Instead, they receive breast-conserving treatment.
+Most women with DCIS don't have the breast removed with a mastectomy.
+Instead, they have breast-conserving surgery.

-After lumpectomy, radiation therapy significantly reduces the likelihood that the cancer will come back.
-Cancer coming back is called recurrence.
-Radiation can be delivered from an external source to the entire breast.
-Or it can be given internally to certain areas of the breast.
+After lumpectomy, radiation significantly reduces the likelihood that the cancer will come back.
+If cancer does return, it’s called recurrence.
+Radiation can be given to the entire breast, or it can be taken internally to target certain areas of the breast.

-Some women with an extremely low likelihood of cancer recurrence may be treated for ductal carcinoma in situ with a lumpectomy only.
+Some women with an extremely low likelihood of cancer recurrence may have a lumpectomy only.
 This may be an option for older women with small tumors whose surgery showed large amounts of healthy tissue on all sides of the cancer.
-You should discuss the risks of forgoing radiation therapy with your doctor before deciding against it.
+Discuss the risks of not having radiation with your doctor before deciding against it.

 You and your doctors may decide that a mastectomy to remove the breast is the best course of treatment if you have any of the following: